Pan Am Flight 830: Aftermath

 The bomb was placed by Mohammed Rashed, a Jordanian linked to the 15 May Organization.
-In 1988, he was arrested in Greece, tried, convicted of murder and sentenced to 15 years in prison.
+After 4 years, in 1988, he was arrested in Greece, tried, convicted of murder and sentenced to 15 years in prison.
 He was paroled in 1996 after serving eight years.
 He was later extradited to the US from Egypt in 1998 to stand trial.
 In 2006, as part of a plea bargain agreement he was sentenced to a further seven years in federal prison.
 As per his agreement with US prosecutors in providing information about other terrorist plots, he was released from prison in March 2013 but As of March 2014 still remained in a federal immigration detention facility in upstate New York awaiting deportation.
 Rashed was relocated to Mauritania in November 2016.

-Husayn Muhammad al-Umari was also indicted in the bombing of Pan Am Flight 830 and in 2009 was placed on the FBI Most Wanted Terrorists list.
-On November 24, 2009, the Department of State announced that it was offering a reward of up to $5 million for Abu Ibrahim, then about 73 years old.
+Husayn Muhammad al-Umari (also known as Abu Ibrahim) was also indicted in the bombing of Pan Am Flight 830 and in 2009 was placed on the FBI Most Wanted Terrorists list.
+On November 24, 2009, the Department of State announced a reward of up to $5 million for the capture of Abu Ibrahim, then about 73 years old.
 The previous reward of $200,000 had produced no results.
 As of March 2022, he is still at large.

-The aircraft was later put back in service by Pan American World Airways and remained in operation for various carriers until the early 1990s.
-It was scrapped in 2005.